Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Unified modeling of dense matter: Hyperonic, dark, and quark phases

-The hadronic phase of matter is postulated to encompass all nucleons and hyperons, namely the neutron, proton, $\Lambda$, $\Sigma$, $\Xi$, and our DM candidate 'S'.
-These baryons are analyzed within the core of NS using a GRDF approach.
-In this approach, all particles are treated as quasi-particles with effective mass and effective chemical potential.
-The interactions in this model exclusively entail meson exchange interactions, and the couplings to these mesons depend on the density of the medium.
-The density-dependent couplings are meticulously adjusted to faithfully reproduce the characteristics of atomic nuclei, as established by earlier works \cite{Typel:1999yq, Typel:2005ba, Typel:2009sy}.
+In the DD2Y-T model, all particles are treated as quasi-particles with effective mass and effective chemical potential.
+The interactions in this model exclusively entail meson exchange interactions, and the couplings to $\sigma$, $\omega$, $\rho$, and $\phi$ mesons depend on the density of the medium.
+The density-dependent couplings are accurately adjusted to faithfully reproduce the characteristics of atomic nuclei, as established by earlier works \citep{Typel:1999yq, Typel:2005ba, Typel:2009sy}.

-For our investigation, we have employed an extended EoS, denoted as DD2Y-T, which accounts for all octet baryons.
-The interaction is described by the exchange of $\sigma$, $\omega$, $\rho$, and $\phi$ mesons.
-This EoS has been employed to assess the properties of NSs in both high-temperature, or "hot", and low-temperature, or "cold", hyperonic configurations \cite{Stone:2019blq}.
-Notably, it is essential to highlight that this model successfully addresses the 'hyperon puzzle', a conundrum that has been extensively deliberated in the literature and is considered one of the most challenging issues within the domain of hypernuclear physics \cite{Shahrbaf:2019wex, Shahrbaf:2019vtf, Shahrbaf:2019bef, Shahrbaf:2020uau}.
+The DD2Y-T model has been employed to assess the properties of NSs in both high-temperature (or "hot") and low-temperature (or "cold") hyperonic configurations \citep{Stone:2019blq}.
+Notably, it is essential to highlight that this model successfully addresses the 'hyperon puzzle', a longstanding problem that has been extensively deliberated in the literature \citep{Sedrakian:2020kbi, Choi:2023qtk, Tolos:2024adu, Fujimoto:2024doc, Tong:2025sui}.
+It is considered one of the most challenging issues within the domain of hypernuclear physics, and various works have tried to address the solutions to this puzzle \citep{Maslov_2015, Shahrbaf:2019wex, Shahrbaf:2019vtf, Shahrbaf:2020uau, Li:2023vso, Tsiopelas:2024ksy, Jangal:2025maa}.

-In the DD2Y-T\_S model, the S particle serves as an additional baryonic degree of freedom, featuring a mass shift that depends on the baryonic density, which captures the impact of its interaction with the surrounding medium.
-In principle, the interaction between the S particle and the surrounding medium can be theoretically elucidated by establishing couplings to mesons, akin to the approach employed for other baryonic degrees of freedom.
-However, this endeavor necessitates the introduction of several meson-sexaquark couplings, the precise values of which remain undetermined.
+In the following, we refer to the DD2Y model incorporating S DM as DD2Y-T+S. In this model, the S particle serves as an additional baryonic degree of freedom, featuring a mass shift that depends on the baryonic density, which captures the impact of its interaction with the surrounding medium.
+In principle, the interaction between the S particle and the surrounding medium can be theoretically elucidated by establishing couplings to mesons, analogous to the approach employed for other baryonic degrees of freedom.
+However, this requires introducing several meson–sexaquark couplings, the precise values of which remain undetermined.